gradle/gradle/design-docs/task-configuration-from-command-line.md

 For example, 'foo' option that requires a string value in one task type but is a boolean flag in some other task type.
 This is not a blocker because we have very little command line options, yet.
 1. Decide on precedence order if task is configured from the command line and in the build script.
 Add coverage, etc.
+1. If a method marked with `@CommandLineOption` accepts varargs or a Collection type as parameter, allow the command-line option to be specified multiple time on the command-line.
+1. Add support for more types in the conversion from command-line option value to property value, in particular File.